-SNOLAB has clearly defined risks and hazards which are monitored at the facility level through overall risk registers.
-The registers include information such as description of the threat, potential impact, inherent risk assessment, current controls and mitigating factors, residual risk assessment, risk owner and actions required (or completed).
+SNOLAB has clearly defined risks and hazards which are monitored at the facility level through overall risk registries.
+The registries include information such as description of the threat, potential impact, inherent risk assessment, current controls and mitigating factors, residual risk assessment, risk owner and actions required (or completed).

 At SNOLAB, risk management supports the delivery of the strategic goals, and is essential for entering in dialogue with various stakeholders and prioritizing work.

-To learn more about how SNOLAB manages its risks, consult the presentation made by SNOLAB at the 2015 MSI workshop.
+To learn more about how SNOLAB manages its risks, consult the presentation made by SNOLAB.

 SNOLAB is a world-class science facility located deep underground in the operational Vale Creighton nickel mine near Sudbury.
-The combination of great depth and cleanliness allows extremely rare interactions and weak processes to be studied in the field of sub-atomic physics.
+The combination of great depth and cleanliness allows extremely rare interactions and weak processes to be studied in the field of sub-atomic physics and underground research.

 Phone: 705.692.7000 ext.
 2222